 Map shows both egress points.

 APPROX LENGTH: 16 Km (10 miles).

 ACCESS HASSLES: Excellent - you are completely unrestricted by an access agreement since there isn't one (http://www.sharedrivers.org.uk/dee/dee.htm).
 The section is readily accessed from public roads and footpaths, though there may be parking issues to overcome at egress points.
 Refer to this for further advice.

 Be especially alert when entering the larger pools, this is where we encountered fishermen as one might expect.
 Our experience was one of being greeted rather than abused and we easily passed them from the far side and without apparent disturbance.
 It was Easter Sunday lunchtime when we did this trip.
 You might encounter more fishermen at other times, especially during the summer months.

 WATER LEVEL INDICATORS: Mile End Mile gauge gives a good measure of what to expect on this section.

 A level of 1700 on the gauge (4 on the stick) gave a very good run, with all the rapids in good condition.
 Comparison of water level comments in Chris Sladdens book with observations on our trip indicates that this section gives a good run well below 4.

 MAJOR HAZARDS/ FALLS: Two weirs present hazards towards the end of the section.
 Both are likely portages.
-The first of these weirs is not marked on OS maps.
+The first of these weirs is apparently not marked on some OS maps, but is shown on the one above at SJ 348 416.
 See below.